ubco-cmps/cosc111_course/class/week01/lab.md

 This lab has three tasks, they are all independent and you can do them in any order:

-- Task 1: Install the Processing programming development environment (PDE)
+- Task 1: Install Java SE Development Kit (JDK)
 - Task 2: Go through the install instructions for your operating system (macOS, Windows, Linux)
 - Task 3: Complete the GitHub Tutorial.